-- 5. For courses and/or programs that incorporate blended, hybrid, or online delivery, students are informed about - a) the technological requirements of participation and the technical competence required of them - b) any additional costs, beyond tuition and ancillary fees, associated with e-learning aspects of course/program delivery - c) the kind of support and protection available to them.
+For courses and/or programs that incorporate blended, hybrid, or online delivery, students are informed about:

+- a) The modes of delivery available to them - b) The technological requirements of participation and the technical competence required of them - c) Any additional costs, beyond tuition and ancillary fees, associated with e-learning aspects of course/program delivery - d) The kinds of support and protection available to them.

-Include the of the organization's policies and procedures related to integrity and ethical conduct in relation with students (see Appendix 10.4).
+Include all the organization's policies and procedures related to integrity and ethical conduct in relation with students (see Appendix 10.3).